learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 variable `match`, which we then use to specify what content to render.
 Specifically, `match.url` gives us the `/videos` part of the url, and we append the `:movieId` for the particular video we want to display. `:movieId` represents a parameter.
-If we visit `http://localhost:3000/movies/1`, the `movieId` parameter would be `"1"`.
+If we visit `http://localhost:3000/movies/1`, the value of `movieId` will be `"1"`.

 Going back to our `MoviesList` component, remember that when `movies` is mapped, our `Link`s are each getting a unique path in the `to={...}` attribute, since